sourcegraph/about/handbook/engineering/security/infrastructure/playbooks.md

 Playbooks for deploying and configuring our managed services.

+### Scaling Elastic Cloud

+Assuming Elastic Cloud is in Healthy state, or in Warn state because it hasn't had a snapshot in a few hours, scaling Elastic should be trivial.
+To scale Elastic, follow [these instructions](https://www.elastic.co/guide/en/cloud-enterprise/current/ece-resize-deployment.html) to edit the deployment, and increase the number of nodes.
+If Elastic is already out of disk, and in red state, follow the instructions in [Debugging Elastic](#debugging-elastic)

 ### Elastic Cloud logging

 How to configure a production-ready Elastic Cloud deployment for pubsubbeats logging.